scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ~~~
 {: #figure-16 title="Example topology.
 AS ff00:0:1 is the core AS of ISD 1, and AS ff00:0:2 and AS ff00:0:3 are non-core ASes of ISD 1."}

 Based on the above topology, this example shows the life of a SCION packet sent from source at Endpoint A to destination at Endpoint B. It also shows simplified snapshots of the packet header after each on-path router.
-These snapshots are depicted in tables and show the most relevant information of the header, including the SCION path and underlay IP encapsulation for local communication.

-## Creating an End-to-End SCION Forwarding Path
+## Path Lookup and Segment Combination at Source

 In this example, Endpoint A in AS ff00:0:2 wants to send a data packet to Endpoint B in AS ff00:0:3.
 Both AS ff00:0:2 and AS ff00:0:3 are part of ISD 1.
 To create an end-to-end SCION forwarding path, Endpoint A first queries its own AS ff00:0:2 control service for up segments to the core AS in its ISD.
 The AS ff00:0:2 control service returns up segments from AS ff00:0:2 to the ISD core AS ff00:0:1.
 Endpoint A also queries its AS ff00:0:2 control service for a down segment from its ISD core AS ff00:0:1 to AS ff00:0:3, in which Endpoint B is located.
 The AS ff00:0:2 control service will return down segments from the ISD core down to AS ff00:0:3.
+The path segments consist of Hop Fields that carry the ingress and egress interfaces of each AS (e.g., i2a, i1a, ...), as described in detail in [](#header) - (x,y) represents one Hop Field.

 **Note:** For more details on the lookup of path segments, see 'Path Lookup' in {{I-D.dekater-scion-controlplane}}.

 Based on its own selection criteria, Endpoint A selects the up segment (0,i2a)(i1a,0) and the down segment (0,i1b)(i3a,0) from the path segments returned by its own AS ff00:0:2 control service.
-The path segments consist of Hop Fields that carry the ingress and egress interfaces of each AS (e.g., i2a, i1a, ...), as described in detail in [](#header) - (x,y) represents one Hop Field.

 To obtain an end-to-end forwarding path from the source AS to the destination AS, Endpoint A combines the two path segments into the resulting SCION forwarding path, which contains the two Info Fields *IF1* and *IF2* and the Hop Fields (0,i2a), (i1a,0), (0,i1b), and (i3a,0).